ul-gh/bms_gateway/README.md

 Battery data is also published via MQTT telemetry for keeping track of system state and for system control.

-This also allows for control of instantaneous influx and outgoing power at any given time by setting and limiting battery current setpoint.
+This also allows for remote control of instantaneous influx and outgoing power at any given time by setting current limit setpoint.

+FIXME: remote control/throttling TBD

 The Python code uses asyncio, async-enabled python-can and aiomqtt packages for cooperative multitasking.